CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 - An input descriptor that holds the mixture's recipe and ingredient labels
 - A list of properties to featurize
-- The power of the `generalized mean <https://en.wikipedia.org/wiki/Generalized_mean>`_ (A power of 1 is equivalent to the arithmetic mean, and a power 2 is equivalent to the root mean square.)
+- The power of the `generalized mean <https://en.wikipedia.org/wiki/Generalized_mean>`_.
-  Only integer powers are supported.
+  Only integer powers are supported. ``p=1`` corresponds to the arithmetic mean, which weights all values evenly.
+Higher powers, such as ``p=2`` (the root mean square) place more weight on larger values of the property.
+Negative powers place more weight on smaller values.
 - A data source that contains all ingredients and their properties
 - How to handle missing ingredient properties